Pavement licence application guidance

 Advertising your application

-Once we have received your application, including all the required documents, we will start the 7 days of public consultation.
-We will let you know if your application has been successful within 14 days.
+Once we have received your application, including all the required documents, we will start the 14 days of public consultation.
+On the day following expiry of the public consultation period, a 14 day ‘determination period’ will commence, during which the Council will determine whether to grant a Pavement Licence.
+We will let you know if your application has been successful within 28 days.

 Cost